IBM/cpd-quick-start-watson-machine-learning/README.md

 #### Success

 You should now have two applications: one producing events and storing it in the reefer_container_events table in PostgreSQL database you had configured.
 The other application persists and deploys a pickled model that predicts maintenance in the Watson Machine Learning instance.
-The results are stored in the MongoDB database.
+The results are stored in the MongoDB database and displayed in a web application.

 ### Adding Webhooks and Making Code Changes
 Assuming you used the URL of your own forked repository, you can configure your github repository to make a webhook call whenever you push your code.
 Learn more about [Webhook Triggers](https://docs.openshift.com/container-platform/3.5/dev_guide/builds/triggering_builds.html#webhook-triggers).